wkolowski/coq-mtl/README.md

 * Codensity:
   * Prove there's no callCC.
   * Learn more.
-* Check if there are more functions for MonadPlus that can be generalized to Alternative.
 * Parsers:
   * Develop parsers for lists.
   * Check if using `aplus_det` would make parsers more efficient.